10 Transposing Instruments

 TERMS

-1. Special thanks to Dr. Brian Shelton, for his help with transposing instruments.
+1. Special thanks to Dr. Brian Shelton and Dr. Caitlin Beare, for their help with transposing instruments.

 2. Louise Farrenc (1804-1875) was a French composer and pianist.